 “But – if people are starving -”

 “He doesn’t need to create famines.
-There’s call for them.
+There’s no call for them.
 Pest here can still go around stirring up new diseases and reawakening old ones.
 War whispers in lots of ears.”

 “I don’t whisper.”